cesarinegraham/cgraham.github.io/README.md

 # cesarinegraham.github.io 🚀

 This is the source repository for [cesarinegraham.github.io](https://cesarinegraham.github.io/cgraham.github.io/), the academic website of Césarine Graham.
-The site is built with [Hugo](https://gohugo.io/) using the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.
-It was cloned from Dr. Danny Callabero.
+The site is built with [Hugo](https://gohugo.io/) using the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme and cloned from [Dr. Danny Callabero](https://github.com/dannycab/dannycab.github.io).

 ## About 👋